artomaranjyan/ysu-python/README.md

-# HW-YSU-ASDS
+# Python Homework
-Homeworks of the YSU Applied Statistics and Data Science master's program, class of 2021.
+Homework of the python course of the YSU Applied Statistics and Data Science master's program, class of 2021.